Asymptotic implementation of multipartite quantum channels and other quantum instruments using local operations and classical communication: Preliminaries

 where $\ket{j}_e\in\HC_e$, while $K_j$ maps states on $\HC$ to states on $\HC_o$ and are referred to as Kraus operators \cite{Kraus} for channel $\EC$.
 Similarly, $\ket{l}_o\in\HC_o$ while $Q_l:\HC\to\HC_e$ and are Kraus operators for the complementary channel, $\FC$.
 From \myeq{eqn11}, it is easily seen that $_o\bra{l}K_j=~_e\bra{j}Q_l$.
 This relation, along with the representation of $\EC$ and $\FC$ by $V$, will be used in Appendix~\ref{secA}.

 In the main text of this paper, we will use an alternative representation for a quantum channel, which may be obtained from \myeq{eqn10} and \myeq{eqn11} in terms of Kraus operators as $\EC(\rho)=\sum_jK_j\rho K_j^\dag$ (and $\FC(\rho)=\sum_lQ_l\rho Q_l^\dag$).
 The choice of such a representation is not unique.
 Rather, with $\kappa$ the Kraus rank, which gives the minimum number of operators needed for a Kraus representation of $\EC$, if $\{\hat K_m\}_{m=1}^\kappa$ is a minimal representation, then the set $\{K_j\}$ is also a representation of $\EC$ as long as $K_j=\sum_jW_{jm}\hat K_m$ for every $j$, where $W$ is any isometry, $W^\dag W=I_\kappa$ and $I_\kappa$ is the $\kappa\times\kappa$ identity matrix.
 There are no constraints on individual Kraus operators, but for channels, as a collection they must satisfy the condition $\sum_jK_j^\dag K_j=V^\dag V=I_{\HC}$.
 Any given set of Kraus operators also represents a specific measurement, each $K_j$ transforming state $\rho\to K_j\rho K_j^\dag$ with probability $p_j=\Tr{K_j^\dag K_j\rho}$.
 When there is a classical record providing index $j$, we will refer to the set $\{K_j\}$ as a \emph{generalized measurement}.
 The collection of operators $\{K_j^\dag K_j\}$ constitutes a positive-operator valued measure (POVM), which arises from a measurement after which the final state of the system is discarded, and each $E_j=K_j^\dag K_j$ is called a POVM element.
+We draw a distinction between a generalized measurement and a POVM in this way.

 A \emph{quantum instrument} is a set of completely positive (but generally not trace-preserving) maps, $\EC=\{\JC_r\}$, so that $\JC_r(\rho)=\sum_{j\in S_r}K_{j}\rho K_{j}^\dag$, and $S_r$ is a subset of the full index set identifying those $K_j$ that are associated with CP map $\JC_r$.
 The collection of these CP maps is trace-preserving, $\sum_r\sum_{j\in S_r}K_{j}^\dag K_{j}=I_\HC$.
 A generalized measurement is equivalent to a fine-grained quantum instrument having one and only one Kraus operator for each CP map, whereas more general instruments may involve multiple Kraus operators for one or more of its CP maps.
 For example, from a measurement involving three operators, $K_1,K_2,K_3$, a fine-grained quantum instrument (generalized measurement) is the collection $\JC_r(\rho)=K_r\rho K_r^\dag,~r=1,2,3$.
 On the other hand, the pair of CP maps, $\JC_1^\prime(\rho)=K_1\rho K_1^\dag+K_2\rho K_2^\dag$ and $\JC_2^\prime(\rho)=K_3\rho K_3^\dag$ together also constitute a quantum instrument, being a coarse-grained version of the former.
 When the sum over terms is unrestricted, the instrument involves only a single CP map, which is then trace-preserving and is therefore, itself, a quantum channel.
 On the other hand, every quantum instrument is uniquely associated with a quantum channel through the identification,